Curry Noodles

 - Maple syrup.
 For a subtle sweetness.
 Agave will also work well as a substitute.
 I don’t recommend honey because it’s quite overpowering and can take over the whole dish.

 - Lime juice.
-The acidity from the fresh lime juice helps round out the rest of the flavors and gives the dish a nice, refreshing pop!
+The acidity of the fresh lime juice helps round out the other flavors and gives the dish a nice, refreshing pop!

 - Vegetable stock.
 To help thin out the sauce.